 Red, yellow, and green poop

 Red stools can also be a symptom of straining, gastroenteritis, colitis, or anal fissure, and will require veterinary intervention.
 If you see a small amount of bright red blood, but everything else appears normal, it may be nothing to worry about.
-If there’s a larger amount, or it appears more than once, consult your veterinarian as it can indicate infection, gastroenteritis, or other conditions.
+If there’s a larger amount, or it appears more than once, consult your veterinarian as it can indicate a variety of health conditions.
 Other colors, like green, orange, and yellow, should also be monitored as they can be indicative of something minor like a recent change in a dog’s diet, or more serious issues like Irritable Bowel Syndrome or parasites.
 Green poop can indicate that your dog has eaten too much grass, or it can point to a gallbladder issue.
 Orange or yellow dog poop may be a sign of a biliary or liver problem.

 Grey and white poop